Brown Honeyeater in Brisbane

 Helmeted Guineafowl patrolled the area in flocks of up to twenty birds.
 A Helmeted Guineafowl sports a chiffon-like coat of grey with dizzyingly-aligned white spots worthy of haute couture.
 The effect is somewhat spoiled by the bare-skinned head topped with a bony casque:

-Early one morning, we went on a game drive at Khaya Dlovu on the Rietspruit Big 5 Game Reserve.
+Early one morning, we went on a game drive at Khaya Ndlovu on the Rietspruit Big 5 Game Reserve.
 That’s a private reserve close to the Kruger National Park.
 Among the creatures we saw were several giraffes.
 It was interesting to see the little birds, called Red-billed Oxpeckers, that spend their time perched on the giraffes’ necks and flanks.
 The birds feed on ticks, mites, and other parasites on the animals’ skin.
 They even sometimes drink the animals’ blood.
-The birds are hard to see in this picture — they’re near the back of the giraffe, one on the animal’s flank and another perched near its tail:
+The birds are hard to see in this picture — one is above the giraffe’s shoulder and two are near the back of the giraffe, one on its flank and another perched near its tail:

 Here’s a closeup of an Oxpecker, showing its red bill and red eye surrounded by a yellow wattle: